-- D In which year was this village first constructed?
-Construction of the first stage was completed in [year] Construction of subsequent completed stages: [Insert stage number(s) and year(s) of completion] If the construction of the village is still to be completed, provide estimated completion dates for each stage still to be constructed: [Insert stage number(s) and estimated date(s) for completion] Е Aged care facility Is there an aged care facility adjacent to the village? □ Yes L No guara facili antee a resident a place in an aged ity, a resident must be assessed as lents: The administering body cannot care facility.
+Е Aged care facility Is there an aged care facility adjacent to the village? □ Yes □ No guara facili antee a resident a place in an aged ty, a resident must be assessed as lents: The administering body cannot care facility.
 To enter an aged care eligible through an aged care d Care Act 1997 (Commonwealth).
-2. Owner/administering body/ma nagement of the retirement village А Owner: details of the owner of Name: the land on which the retirement village facilities are ABN: located (individual, company Address: or organisation).
-Tel. number(s):
+2. Owner/administering body/ma nagement of the retirement village A Owner: details of the owner of the land on which the retirement village facilities are located (individual, company or organisation).
+Name: ABN: Address: Tel. number(s): В Administering body: if the village is administered by a person or entity other than the owner of the land, the details of that individual, company or organisation.
+Name: ABN: Address: Tel. number(s):